Why I believe the 9 to 5 concept is insane:

 So why do I believe the 9 to 5 concept is insane?

 Okay the controversial ‘9 to 5 concept is insane’ statement, lets explain that before everyone starts getting all het up.
 I know we have always been told that you’ve got to work your whole life.
-While the pinnacle of that life is having a full time career with progression.
+With the pinnacle of that life is having a full time career with progression.

 But I personally think for a lot of people careers in the traditional sense are just not the right idea.
 In fact I think for the majority of people the idea of spending all that time in a place that you dislike with people you don’t love is just a bit crazy.